runrig-coop/the-runrig-plan/contact.md

 # Get involved
-Runrig is still in the early stages of organizing, but we invite constructive feedback and other support.
+Runrig is still in the early stages of formation, but we invite constructive feedback and other support.
 For now, you can [email Jamie] with inquiries or suggestions.

 [email Jamie]: mailto:jamie@jgaehring.com